infiniteflight/infiniteflight-docs/flying-guide/atc-communication/atis-pushback-and-taxi.md

+Tip

+: When listening to the ATIS, use this opportunity to plan your taxi route to the most likely runway that you will be sent to based on position and runway(s) in use for departure.
+Having a planned taxi route will help reduce your workload and make ground movement errors less likely!

 ## ATIS Definitions

 Below are two tables that define the meaning of all REMARKS and NOTAMS that may be present in an ATIS broadcast: